 Vector Gas Ltd (Vector) operates a gas treatment plant (Kapuni Gas Treatment Plant, KGTP) located on Palmer Road at Kapuni, in the Kapuni catchment, South Taranaki.
-This report for the period July 2016 to June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Vector's environmental and consent compliance performance during the period under review.
+This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Vector's environmental and consent compliance performance during the period under review.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of Vector's activities.

-Vector holds a total of nine resource consents, which include a total of 81 conditions setting out the requirements that they must satisfy.
+Vector holds a total of 11 resource consents, which include a total of 84 conditions setting out the requirements that they must satisfy.
 Vector holds one consent to allow it to take water, two consents to discharge effluent/stormwater into the Kapuni Stream, three consents to discharge to land, two land use permits, and one consent to discharge emissions into the air at this site.
 Two certificates of compliance are held, in relation to activities permitted under the Regional Freshwater Plan.

-During the monitoring period, Vector demonstrated an overall high level of environmental performance.
+During the monitoring period, Vector KGTP demonstrated an overall high level of environmental performance.

-The Council's monitoring programme for the year under review included three inspections, six water samples collected for physicochemical analysis, four biomonitoring surveys and two fish nettings surveys of the receiving waters.
+The Council's monitoring programme for the year under review included three inspections, six water samples collected for physicochemical analysis and inter-laboratory comparison, a review of four biomonitoring surveys of receiving waters and two fish surveys.
+Also a review of monthly provided effluent data and surface water abstraction data is undertaken throughout the monitoring period.